anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 Additionally, The following points also apply:
 - One Lead and up to 5 Co-Leads positions are available for the TSC leadership.
-- When the nomination and selection process is due within CNTT, All Technical Workstream nomination and selection process has to conclude **before** technical steering committee nomination and selection process starts.
+- When the nomination and selection process is due within CNTT, all Technical Workstream nomination and selection process has to conclude **before** technical steering committee nomination and selection process starts.
-- nomination and selection process for TSC should be facilitated by the Technical steering committee existing leads.
+- Nomination and selection process for TSC should be facilitated by the Technical steering committee existing leads.

 <a name="4.4"></a>
 ## 4.4 Governance Committee Lead/Co-Lead Nomination and Selection

-The same terms, process of nomination and selection described in [**4.2**](#4.2) must be applied to governance steering committee leads and co-leads positions.
+The same terms, process of nomination and selection described in [**4.2**](#4.2) must be applied to Governance Committee leads and co-leads positions.

-Additionally, The following points also apply:
+Additionally, the following points also apply:
 - One Lead and up to 3 Co-Leads positions are available for the Governance Comitee leadership.
 - When the nomination and selection process is due within CNTT, All Technical Workstream, Governance workstreams, and TSC nomination and selection process need to have been concluded **before** Governance committee nomination and selection process starts.
 - nomination and selection process for Governance Committee should be facilitated by the sitting Governance Committee Leads.